 You can definitely experience the full extent of Gaylord Christmas and not stay at the resort.
 If you plan your day well and get your tickets in advance, there’s no reason you have to stay at the Gaylord to enjoy all the Christmas offerings.

 Except- it’s the Gaylord!
 The guest rooms are amazing, and when you spend the night you have access to the water park.
-Which is super fun- I mean floating through a hot lazy river in the middle of winter?
-Yes, please!
+Which is super fun- the outdoor pool is open year-round and super warm.

 How Many Day Should I Stay?